Skip to Content

 history of lake lanier

-Best spots for fishing at Lake Lanier
+Best Time to Fish at Lake Lanier

-The first thing you need to know is the kind of fish that are in Lanier.
 Lake Sidney Lanier, Little River, and the Chestatee River are the best places for catching catfish, crappie, and bass.
 If you’re looking for catfish, try fishing in the backwaters or along the shoreline at night.
 Crappie tends to hang out in the shallows, so try fishing there during the day.
 Bass like deep water with structure and cover, so look for sunken trees or other shelter spots.

 Best Spots for Fishing at Lake Lanier